 Streets are relatively empty.
 Several passers-by keep their bodies as well as their lives distant from her.
 Their looks are quick and short.
 Their wide-open eyes control the coverage of her face.
 Partial anonymity closes the bodies and limits the joy of human encouter.
 Strangers at both sides.
 Embodied density of fear, anxiety, discomfort and suspicion makes her heart fast beating; her throat narrowed, forcing her to intensely inhale the fabric with the butterflies of her face mask.
 She is suffocating again, looking around whether she can lean on something to catch the breath.
 She needs support, like beans.
 She would wrap herself tightly around the stick and let her life be directed in a motionless direction.
 The imagination brings release in her throat, lungs, heart, fingers, eyes, tongue and mucous membrane in her nostrils.
 She closes her eyes, takes off her mask and inhales life.

 Word count: 506

+Very evocative piece.
+My questions are already partly analytical.